 Here are the men we need major help with (alphabetical order):

 - Michael Byrne, 8 Talbot Place.
 UPDATE Nov 2019: Michael died in 1937.

 - John Doran, 17 Henrietta Street.
 Update 2020: Now resolved.

 - Peter Doyle, 11 Williams Place, North Wall.
 Mentioned in a British raid report dated 26 May 1921, father’s name was Patrick.
 UPDATE 22 Feb 2019: Birth and census records found.
 Born 1902, Co Wicklow.
 Lived in Denzille Street, Dublin as a kid.
 No later record found.

 - William Doyle, 3 St Kevin’s Cottages, Synge Street.
-UPDATE 9 Feb 2019: Identity of William confirmed by granddaughter Winnie.
+UPDATE 9 Feb 2019: Identity of William confirmed by granddaughter Winnie. his story is here.